walterfreeman/phy211/syllabus.md

 To do this, you must tell your TA why you missed the group exam, and do so in advance if possible.
 You must also tell your group that you will be absent -- this is a professional courtesy to them!

-* Your final exam will consist of two parts.
-Part 1 of your final exam will be three questions from the material we have covered since Exam 3.
+* We will not count your lowest homework assignment grade in computing your grade.

-Part 2 of your final exam will consist of a "second chance" to demonstrate proficiency in topics that you didn't understand during an earlier exam.
-This will vary from student to student, so each person's final exam will be different.
-However, in each case, every student will get the same chance to earn credit back on topics they didn't understand at first.
+* We will not count your lowest exam grade in determining your grade.
+For this purpose, we are treating the final exam as just another exam.
+This means that if you are satisfied with your first three exam grades, you do not need to take the final.
+(We are aware that it is right after your calculus exams; we unfortunately can't do anything about that...)

-* We do not "drop lowest" of anything, although recitation participation will be scaled such that students with a few absences will not lose much credit.
-You may turn one homework assignment in up to a week late by writing "This is my one late homework set" on top of it and bringing it to recitation.
+* You may turn one homework assignment in up to a week late by writing "This is my one late homework set" on top of it and bringing it to recitation.

 If you don't believe the grades on something are correct: